-The Millimeter-wave laboratory (MWL) designs, builds and tests receivers for use in radioastronomy with a focus on academic activities and technological research.
-We are a heterogeneous group of astronomers, engineers, technicians and students, with a joint experience that covers from decametric to sub-millimeter techniques.
+The Millimeter-wave laboratory (MWL) designs, builds and operates receivers for use in radio astronomy and industrial applications.
+We develop these activities with special focus on state-of-the-art technological research, technology transfer, and teaching.
+We are a heterogeneous group of astronomers, engineers, technicians and students, with a joint experience that extends from decametric to sub-millimeter techniques, digital and analog electronics, and technical software development.

 The Laboratory begins with the transfer of the equipment from the Maipú Radio Observatory on the year 2000 and the relocation/upgrade of the MINI (1.2m mm-wave radio telescope) from Cerro Tololo to Cerro Calan.